MagnusFagerli/react-native-swiggle/README.md

 # react-native-swiggle

+Should it be a toggle?
+Should it be a switch?
+No, it should be a swiggle!

-Toggle/Switch component for React Native
+This is a Toggle component for React Native.

 ## Installation